confluentinc/streaming-ops/README.md

     make get-public-key-dev
     ```

-    If you are using a private cluster, you will need to copy the secret controller's key from the secret controller's log file into the key file stored locally.
+    If you are using an existing cluster which is private (`kubeseal` cannot reach the secret controller because of network policies), you will need to copy the secret controller's key from the secret controller's log file into the key file stored locally.
 This file need not be checked into the repository, however it is not secret information.
 However you obtain the public key, it can be stored in `secrets/keys/dev.crt` (the `dev` portion represents the environment you are configuring, these instructions only deal with `dev`).
+More details are available in the [Bitnami documentation](https://github.com/bitnami-labs/sealed-secrets#public-key--certificate).

     The remaining setup scripts look in the `secrets/keys/dev.crt` location for the public key in order to encrypt secrets.
 If you have administrative login to the cluster with `kubectl`, you may be able to get the logs by executing the following command substituting your controllers full pod name (`kubectl get pods -n kube-system`):